LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 3. CloudMap.
 Service Domains mapped in CloudMap.
 Can cause DNS cache issues.
 4. AppMesh.
 Each container use an envoy side-car container.
 So a container only talks to its envoy.
 Envoy fwds request to another service's envoy.
 Envoys are controlled by App Mesh.
 Service Discovery + Load Balancing.
 Extremely low latency.

+Maintaining Transport Layer Security All the Way to Your Container: Using the Network Load Balancer with Amazon ECS .

+How to use certificates

+1. Storing the certificate and private key in the Docker image
+2. Storing the certificates in AWS Systems Manager Parameter Store and Amazon S3
+3. Storing the certificates in AWS Secrets Manager
+4. Using self-signed certificates, generated as the Docker container is created
+5. Building and managing a private certificate authority
+6. Using the new ACM Private CA to issue private certificates
+    - The private key for any private CA that you create with ACM Private CA is created and stored in a FIPS 140-2 Level 3 Hardware Security Module (HSM) managed by AWS.
+    - Add OpenSSL to the Docker image (if it is not already included).
+    - Generate a key-value pair (a cryptographically related private and public key).
+    - Use that private key to make a CSR.
+    - Call the ACM Private CA API or CLI issue-certificate operation, which issues a certificate based on the CSR.
+    - Call the ACM Private CA API or CLI get-certificate operation, which returns an issued certificate.

 Notes: